 General Interest for All Ages

 This collection contains a diverse range of books and music for children, teens and adults.
 It is ideal for supplementing a public library collection or temporary display.

 A range of fiction and non-fiction books for children and teenagers infuses FNMI content into the topics of nutrition, personal health and physical activity.

 There are a number of Cree language learning materials in this kit, including bilingual storybooks, workbooks and phrase books.

 Social Studies (Grades 7-12)

-Resources have been compiled to explore and assess the origins, histories, and social and political changes of Aboriginal societies in pre-and post-Confederation Canada.
+Resources have been compiled to explore and assess the origins, histories, and social and political changes of Indigenous societies in pre-and post-Confederation Canada.